Kenchh/Warriors/README.md

 4. Knockback Handler.
 5. Energy/Mana.
 6. Customized Events to fit all dependency needs.
-7. Deep plugin API, with access to creation of new classes, abilities, and much more.
+7. Plugin API, with access to creation of new classes, abilities, and much more.

 ## Contributing